-- 90. An operator shall not receive wages for a paid holiday unless he/she reports for work on his/her last scheduled work day before the holiday and the first scheduled work day after the holiday, or is on a paid status on Memorandum of Understanding Between - Transport Workers Union, Local 250-A (9163) and Municipal Transportation Agency July 1, 2004 - June 30, 2008 such days.
+An operator shall not receive wages for a paid holiday unless he/she reports for work on his/her last scheduled work day before the holiday and the first scheduled work day after the holiday, or is on a paid status on such days.
 Paid status includes an absence for which sick leave is paid or for an industrial accident or for an absence as a result of an assault.